layer5io/istio-service-mesh-workshop/lab-7/README.md

 ---
 ```

 Now if we login as user `jason` you will be able to see data from reviews v2.
-While if you NOT logged in or logged in as a different user, you will see data from reviews v1.
+While if you NOT logged in or logged in as a different user, you will see data from `reviews` v1.

-## Canary Testing - Traffic Shifting
+## 7.3 Canary Testing - Traffic Shifting

+### 7.3.1 Reset rules
-Before we start the next exercise, lets first reset the routing rules created in the previous section:
+Before we start the next exercise, lets first reset the routing rules back to our 7.1 rules:

 ```sh
 curl https://raw.githubusercontent.com/leecalcote/istio-service-mesh-workshop/master/deployment_files/istio-0.8.0/route-rule-all-v1.yaml | istioctl delete -f -
 curl https://raw.githubusercontent.com/leecalcote/istio-service-mesh-workshop/master/deployment_files/istio-0.8.0/route-rule-all-v1.yaml | istioctl create -f -
 ```

-Currently the routing rule only routes to `v1` of all the services.
+Once again, all traffic will be routed to `v1` of all the services.

+### 7.3.2 Canary testing w/50% load
-First, lets transfer 50% of the traffic from reviews:v1 to reviews:v3 with the following command:
+To start canary testing, let's begin by transferring 50% of the traffic from reviews:v1 to reviews:v3 with the following command:

 ```sh
 curl https://raw.githubusercontent.com/leecalcote/istio-service-mesh-workshop/master/deployment_files/istio-0.8.0/route-rule-reviews-50-v3.yaml | istioctl replace -f -